roadman-KT3/roadman-kt3/README.md

 - 🔭 I’m currently working on [HR-portal](https://github.com/roadman-KT3/HR-portal)

-- 🌱 I’m currently learning **Backend software development**
+- 🌱 I’m currently learning **Software Engineering **

-- 👯 I’m looking to collaborate on **any project relating to machine learning, web development and data analysis**
+- 👯 I’m looking to collaborate on **any project relating to blockchain, web development and data analysis**

-- 💬 Ask me about **Python, data analysis and backend development**
+- 💬 Ask me about **Python, data analysis and Blockchain**

 - 📫 How to reach me **nanakweku1997@gmail.com**